varunkrishnan1/User-Select-bg-color/README.md

 2. Log in through `login.html`.
 3. Upon successful login, you would be redirected to `home.html`.

-**Note:** The login details are stored in `sessionStorage`, meaning they will be cleared when the browser session ends (e.g., closing the browser tab/window).
-The background color preference is stored in `localStorage` and will persist across browser sessions.
+**Note:** The login details and background color preference are stored in `sessionStorage`, meaning they will be cleared when the browser session ends (e.g., closing the browser tab/window).

 ## Contributing